sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- "He who suffers (works) before it is necessary, suffers (works) more than necessary." -- Seneca

 - "Subjectivity is truth and Truth is subjectivity" -- Søren Kierkegaard in his book 'Concluding Unscientific Postscript to Philosophical Fragments'

 - "I despise rascals who want me to think the way they want and who want to believe their opinions/interpretations as facts" -- Krishnamurti Ramanathan Iyer